neoglez/calvis/README.md

 If you use this code, please cite the following:

 ```
-@misc{tejeda2020calvis,
+@misc{ygtham2020calvis,
-    title={CALVIS: chest, waist and pelvis circumference from 3D human body meshes as ground truth for deep learning},
+	title={CALVIS: chest, waist and pelvis circumference from 3D human body
+	meshes as ground truth for deep learning},
-    author={Gonzalez Tejeda, Yansel and Mayer, Helmut A.},
+	author={Gonzalez Tejeda, YAnsel and Mayer, Helmut A.},
 	year={2020},
 	eprint={2003.00834},
 	archivePrefix={arXiv},
 	primaryClass={cs.CV},
 	note={14 pages, 6 figures.
-To appear in the Proceedings of the VIII International Workshop on Representation, analysis and recognition of shape and motion FroM Imaging data (RFMI 2019), 11-13 December 2019, Sidi Bou Said, Tunisia},
+To appear in the Proceedings of the VIII
+	International Workshop on Representation, analysis and recognition of shape
+	and motion FroM Imaging data (RFMI 2019), 11-13 December 2019, Sidi Bou
+	Said, Tunisia},
 }
 ```